-One last methodology to discuss is a relatively new taken from concept the business bestseller The Lean Startup by Eric Reis.
+One last methodology to discuss is a relatively new from concept taken the business bestseller The Lean Startup by Eric Reis.
 Lean focuses on taking an initial idea and developing a Minimum Viable Product (MVP).
-The MVP is а working software application with just enough functionality to demonstrate the idea behind the project.
+The MVP working software is а application with just enough functionality to demonstrate the idea behind the project.